-Map between Manufacturer Identifiers and UniGene cluster identifiers
+Map between Manufacturer Identifiers and UniGene cluster identifiers illuminaHumanv4UNIGENE is an R object that provides mappings between manufacturer identifiers and UniGene identifiers.

 Each manufacturer identifier is mapped to a UniGene identifier.
 An NA is reported if the manufacturer identifier cannot be mapped to UniGene at this time.